At University Centre Leeds we want everyone who wants to do a degree to be able to and are committed to helping care leavers access higher education.

 - Contextual admissions.

-To help support new students leaving care or estranged students to start full time higher education at University Centre Leeds, we offer the following financial support:
+To help support new students leaving care to start full time higher education at University Centre Leeds, we offer the following financial support:

 - Care Leavers Bursary (up to £1000 awarded by University Centre Leeds);